LLNL/GridDyn/quickStart.md

     'bus1:busloadreal'
     'bus2:busloadreal'
 ```

-The data can plotted using the Matlab utilities
+The data can plotted using the Matlab utilities.
-THe following script does the plotting
+The following script does the plotting

 ``` matlab
  ts=timeSeries2('C:\msys64\home\top1\GridDyn\install\bin\twobusdynout.csv');
  figure(1)